originlimit/nekomart/README.md

 # nekomart
-Website for a fictional retail place.
-All content and claims in this page are fictional.
+Website for a fictional retail place; all contents and claims in this page are fictional.

+## Screenshots